 Days of Art in Greece: Mrs. Papandreou, your field of expertise concerns contemporary pedagogical approaches and preschool education programs.
 What does “contemporary approaches” mean today?
 How different is the way a child is introduced to educational issues today?

-Maria Papandreou: My field of expertise encompasses two interrelated components in the field of preschool education.
-The first concerns the study of theoretical approaches to teaching and learning at an early age, which interact with today’s children and their needs, while the second focuses on preschool education programs that connect theory with practice in the field of everyday practice in classrooms and formal and informal educational settings that accommodate young children.
-Hence the word ‘contemporary’ in the title.
-In other words, it examines learning and teaching for young children in today’s circumstances, social and otherwise.
+Maria Papandreou: My field of expertise encompasses two interrelated components of early childhood education.
+The first component involves studying theoretical approaches to teaching and learning at an early age and how these approaches interact with today’s children and their needs.
+The second component focuses on early childhood curricula that connect theory with practice in everyday classroom settings and in formal and non-formal educational environments for young children.
+This is why the title includes the word ‘contemporary’.
+In other words, it examines learning and teaching for young children in today’s social contexts.

-For example, participatory approaches view the learning process as participation in various sociocultural situations and settings, both formal (such as the classroom), informal (such as a museum), and informal (such as the family environment).
-Participatory approaches treat preschool-aged children as active subjects who have rights and diverse experiences, abilities, and knowledge.
-Consequently, they emphasize the meaningful and active participation of each child in the learning process and aim to empower all students through their actions and the strengthening of their autonomy.
-In relation to the past and the present, I should tell you that these are not entirely new ideas.
-They are ideas that were formulated by great thinkers and educators, such as Dewey, Malaguzzi, and others, but which have never been widely applied in education, especially in our country.
-They remain relevant and are fueled by new research, which, by monitoring the rapid changes in today’s world, contributes to the development of new theories and approaches that address the contemporary challenges facing our children and their education.
+Participatory approaches, for example, view the learning process as participation in various sociocultural situations and settings.
+These can be formal, such as the classroom; non-formal, such as a museum; or informal, such as the family environment.
+These approaches treat preschool-aged children as active subjects with rights, diverse experiences, abilities and knowledge.
+They emphasise the meaningful and active participation of each child in the learning process, aiming to empower all students by strengthening their autonomy through their actions.
+I should mention that these ideas are not entirely new.
+They were formulated by great thinkers and educators such as Dewey and Malaguzzi, but have never been widely applied in education, particularly in our country.
+These ideas remain relevant and are fuelled by new research.
+By monitoring the rapid changes in today’s world, this research contributes to the development of new theories and approaches that address the contemporary challenges facing our children and their education.

-“For example, today children’s rights are increasingly violated on a daily basis by wars, migration, trafficking, child labor, and many other factors.
-In recent years, these issues have been of particular concern in the field of education.
-In combination with the influence exerted by the United Nations Convention on the Rights of the Child in recent years, research has been continuously fueled, influencing curricula and, gradually, everyday classroom practice.”
+“For example, children’s rights are increasingly violated every day by wars, migration, trafficking, child labour and many other factors.
+These issues have been of particular concern in the field of education in recent years.
+Alongside the influence of the United Nations Convention on the Rights of the Child, research has continuously been fuelled, influencing curricula and gradually shaping everyday classroom practice.”

-Another example.
-Today we live in a society of fear that is averse to risk.
-This makes us adults fear even more for our children and overprotect them, without allowing them to stumble, try and fail or be disappointed.
-And so we limit their play and, in general, their ability to act independently.
-But in the end, this prevents them from developing valuable life skills such as autonomy, self-regulation, resilience, and many others.
-Contemporary research in this field therefore studies what children gain from living and being educated in environments that encourage autonomous action, taking and evaluating various risks, and thus developing modern approaches such as education and play in open environments (e.g., forest schools, loose parts & adventure play).
+Here’s another example.
+Today, we live in a risk-averse society driven by fear.
+This makes us adults fear for our children even more and overprotect them, without allowing them to make mistakes, try things out and experience disappointment.
+As a result, we limit their playtime and, more generally, their ability to act independently.
+Ultimately, however, this prevents them from developing valuable life skills such as autonomy, self-regulation and resilience.
+Contemporary research in this field therefore examines the benefits to children of living and being educated in environments that encourage autonomous action and the taking and evaluation of various risks.
+This approach is reflected in modern educational methods such as forest schools, loose parts and adventure play.

 D.A.: When did the turning point occur?
 Have we found the modern pace?

-M.P.: Based on everything I mentioned earlier, I would say that there is no turning point in education; the world we live in is constantly changing, and education must keep pace with these changes.
+M.P.: Based on what I said earlier, I would argue that there is no turning point in education.
+The world is constantly changing and education must keep up with these changes.

-On the other hand, it is very difficult to find the modern pace in education, in everyday practice in the classroom.
-To achieve something in this direction, we must understand that education in general, at every level, must be a dynamic process and closely follow the rapid changes that are taking place in our lives at all levels.
-If we consider that today’s schools in our country are very similar to the schools that my generation attended, and I mean the generation of those over 50, then we understand that schools, at least in Greece, remain largely stagnant.
-And this school system today has nothing to say to the younger generation.
-Schools must ‘learn’ and change along with society.
+However, it is very difficult to implement contemporary practices in the classroom.
+To achieve this, we must understand that education, at every level, must be a dynamic process that closely follows the rapid changes taking place in our lives.
+If we consider that today’s schools in our country are very similar to those my generation attended — and I’m talking about people over 50 — then we realise that, at least in Greece, schools remain largely stagnant.
+This school system has nothing to offer the younger generation.
+Schools must ‘learn’ and change alongside society.
 However, this is a deeply institutional and political issue.

 D.A.: You run the master’s program (MSc): “Educational Sciences: Research and Praxis in Changing Learning Environments.”
 What does “changing learning environments” mean?
 Who is it aimed at?

-M.P.: With the previous examples, I think I have already given you an idea of changing learning environments.
-This MSc program was designed with the understanding that rapid changes (scientific, political, technological, socio-economic, and cultural) make it imperative to constantly redefine education as a whole.
+M.P.: I hope the previous examples have given you a good idea of how learning environments are changing.
+This MSc programme was designed with the understanding that rapid changes in science, politics, technology, the economy and culture make it imperative to constantly redefine education as a whole.

-“For this reason, the main objective of the MSc program is to provide current and future educators, as well as other professionals who work more broadly with children and their education, with the appropriate tools to manage any changes flexibly and creatively, developing a transformative perspective for their profession, but also for research in the field of education.
-Thus, the aim of this MSc program is to provide specialized knowledge that will allow those who attend it to delve deeper into the changes and contemporary theoretical approaches that study these changes, upgrading their knowledge and skills. “
+“For this reason, the programme’s main objective is to equip current and future educators, as well as other professionals working with children and education more broadly, with the tools needed to manage changes flexibly and creatively, and to develop a transformative perspective in their profession and in education research.
+Thus, the aim of this programme is to provide specialised knowledge that will enable participants to gain a deeper understanding of the changes and contemporary theoretical approaches that study these changes, upgrading their knowledge and skills.”

-Our students are constantly challenged to reflect on traditional, established, and outdated ideas and assumptions in relation to today’s children, critically examine contemporary teaching approaches and learning practices so that they can design and implement appropriate programs, actions, and research in various (formal and informal) teaching and learning contexts, striving to ‘respond’ to the real and current needs of today’s children.
+Our students are constantly challenged to reflect on traditional, established and outdated ideas and assumptions relating to today’s children.
+They are encouraged to critically examine contemporary teaching approaches and learning practices, so that they can design and implement appropriate programmes, actions and research in various formal and informal teaching and learning contexts.
+Our students strive to respond to the real and current needs of today’s children.

 D.A.: How important do you consider the retraining of active teachers and kindergarten teachers to be for a new educational strategy in public education?

-M.P.: Continuous and lifelong learning is now accepted by everyone.
-It is not disputed.
-It is essential as a daily practice and not just as attending a training program or even a postgraduate program.
+M.P.: Everyone now accepts the importance of continuous and lifelong learning.
+This is not disputed.
+It is an essential daily practice, not just attending a training or postgraduate programme.
 Teachers seek continuous professional development.
-However, today they are more demanding, they know better what they want, and they seek programs that can respond to their needs and the problems they face in their classrooms today.
+However, they are now more demanding and know exactly what they want: programmes that address the issues they face in their classrooms today.
 They are not looking for general training.

-“That is why we believe that this MSc program has been designed flexibly to respond to such needs.
-What this program also offers is a realistic connection to contemporary research, seeking to educate not only those who want to continue to the next level of study (doctoral studies) but also every educator in modern methods of educational research.
-In this program, our ambition is to contribute to building the identity of the ‘educator-researcher’, because progress and development in education must and can come from the grassroots, especially in societies like ours where institutions and politics have largely failed.”
+“That is why we believe this MSc programme has been designed flexibly to respond to such needs.
+This programme also offers a realistic connection to contemporary research and seeks to educate not only those who wish to progress to doctoral studies, but also educators in modern methods of educational research.
+Our ambition with this programme is to contribute to the development of the ‘educator-researcher’ identity, because progress and development in education must come from the grassroots, especially in societies like ours where institutions and politics have largely failed.”

-I would also like to point out something that you may consider self-evident, but today it is probably not.
-This is a postgraduate program that is implemented in a ‘traditional’ way, but not with conservative characteristics.
+I would also like to point out something that you may consider self-evident, but which is probably not widely recognised today.
+Although this MSc programme is delivered in a ‘traditional’ way, it does not have conservative characteristics.
 What do I mean?
-Contrary to the current trend of distance learning programs, we insist on face-to-face teaching with a relatively small number of students, seeking to a large extent to provide our students with experiential education.
-Although distance learning is easier and more convenient for all teachers and students, in this postgraduate program we consciously insist on face-to-face teaching, as even the most specialized practices in distance learning cannot replace face-to-face communication and the development of close relationships between students and between students and teachers.
+Contrary to the current trend of distance learning programmes, we insist on face-to-face teaching with a relatively small number of students, aiming to provide our students with an experiential education to a large extent.
+Although distance learning is easier and more convenient for teachers and students alike, we consciously insist on face-to-face teaching in this postgraduate programme, as even the most specialised distance learning practices cannot replace face-to-face communication and the development of close relationships between students and between students and teachers.

 D.A.: Your educational programs include the concept of inclusion.
 Which population groups are you referring to exactly?

-M.P.: The concept of inclusion, especially in education, refers to the creation of an environment where every child, regardless of their characteristics, will have equal opportunities for participation, access, and development at school.
-It is not just about simple tolerance, but active acceptance and the elimination of any barriers.
+M.P.: In education, the concept of inclusion refers to creating an environment in which every child, regardless of their characteristics, has equal opportunities to participate, access resources and develop.
+It is not just about tolerance, but active acceptance and eliminating any barriers.

-Although inclusion concerns society as a whole, it focuses mainly on groups that have historically or socially suffered exclusion, discrimination, or marginalization, and here there are many different groups such as ethnic and racial minorities (refugees and immigrants, Roma families, and other minority groups), the LGBTQI+ community, families with low living standards and vulnerability who struggle to make ends meet, people with special learning needs or disabilities, as well as women and the elderly.
+While inclusion affects society as a whole, the focus is mainly on groups that have historically or socially experienced exclusion, discrimination or marginalisation.
+These groups include ethnic and racial minorities (such as refugees, immigrants and Roma families), the LGBTQI+ community, families with low living standards who struggle to make ends meet, people with special learning needs or disabilities, and women and the elderly.

-Thus, inclusion is now used in a variety of contexts and situations and to a very large extent.
-Unfortunately, however, this use is often superficial, intended to lend prestige and a democratic dimension to various choices, and thus it has begun to resemble yet another slogan in the field of education.
+Thus, inclusion is now used in a variety of contexts and to a large extent.
+Unfortunately, however, this use is often superficial, intended to lend prestige and a democratic dimension to various choices.
+As a result, it has begun to resemble yet another slogan in the field of education.

-“The truth is that in our society we do not have the infrastructure, institutions, and will for real inclusion in education, precisely because there is no unified strategy to effectively strengthen, control, and defend institutions, mechanisms, and infrastructure.”
+‘The truth is that our society lacks the infrastructure, institutions and commitment to achieve genuine inclusion in education.
+This is precisely because there is no unified strategy to effectively strengthen, control and defend institutions, mechanisms and infrastructure.’

-On the other hand, we must educate teachers and future researchers on these issues because diversity in classrooms is a reality that has always existed, but today we can no longer simply turn a blind eye to it.
-It calls out to us, pulls us by the sleeve, urging us to do something.
-Therefore, this dimension could not be missing from a modern postgraduate program.
-The good news, however, is that our students are particularly interested in this field of research and study.
-I would say that young people today are much more sensitive to all these issues and treat any kind of diversity with much greater respect.
+We must educate teachers and future researchers on these issues because diversity in classrooms is nothing new, but we can no longer simply turn a blind eye to it.
+It demands our attention, urging us to take action.
+Therefore, this dimension could not be missing from a modern postgraduate programme.
+The good news is that our students are particularly interested in this field of research and study.
+I would say that young people today are much more sensitive to these issues and treat diversity with much greater respect.

 Maria Papandreou